 Unfortunately, this is one of the myths.

-Sleep is not like a bank, in the sense that you cannot accumulate the debt with the hope to pay it off at a later point in time.
+Sleep is not like a bank because you cannot accumulate debt with the hope of paying it off later.

 Let us give you a piece of evidence to make that point very clear.